Customise Consent Preferences

 Under the Coroners and Justice Act of 2009, it is an offence to possess a prohibited image.
 A prohibited image is described as one which is ‘pornographic’ and ‘grossly offensive, disgusting or otherwise of an obscene character’.
 Prohibited images, however, cannot be photographs or pseudo-photographs (photos which have been amended or photo-shopped for example).
 They cannot show a real-life image of a person.
 They are, therefore, sketches, paintings, cartoons or any other unreal ‘depiction’ of a person.

-Have you had electronic devices seized?
+Have you had electronic devices (laptops and phones) seized by the police?

 Few things can be more stressful for an individual than to have the several police officers attend at their home address armed with warrants for the seizure of computers, tablets and mobile phone.
 The police will have obtained a warrant for the seizure of equipment believed to contain indecent, prohibited or extreme pornographic material.
 They will be gathering evidence in connection with making and/or possessing indecent images of children and the possession of extreme pornographic material.